2019 EAA College Scholarship Program Guidelines

-I. The Scholarship Committee meeting will make a motion with a recommendation to go on the BoG meeting agenda.
+I. The Scholarship Committee meeting will make a motion with a recommendation to go on the Board of Governors meeting agenda.
 The scanned applications (without the names) shall be emailed to each governor prior to the BoG meeting for their review.

 J. The scholarship awardees shall be notified in writing.
-The notification shall also inform the awardees that they are required to be present at the award ceremony, held during the Board of Governors meeting, to be awarded their scholarship check.
+The notification shall also inform the awardees that they MUST be present at the award ceremony, held during the Board of Governors meeting, to be awarded their scholarship check.
 Failure to attend will result in the relinquishment of the scholarship.

-K. If a recipient cannot be present at the BoG meeting, it shall be decided on a case-by-case basis if the scholarship will be presented at a later date or if the recipient should be disqualified.
+K. If a recipient cannot be present at the Board of Governors meeting, it shall be decided on a case-by-case basis if the scholarship will be presented at a later date or if the recipient should be disqualified.

 L. If the recipient is disqualified, the scholarship may be presented to the next highest-ranking applicant.